 Title: Use a specific, relevant title for the item.
 Often displayed in ad design.

-Description: Should be short and relevant.
-Include special features of the item such as material, colour… Keep the description as plain text, don’t include any links to it.
+Description: This should be short and relevant.
+Include special features of the item such as material, color… Keep the description as plain text, don’t include any links to it.
 Not displayed in ad design.

 Price: Simply add the price of the item as a number and use the full stop as a decimal point.
 Don’t use currency symbols ($, € or £).
 Instead, use the currency codes.
 You can always customize the look of price elements by using price formatting in Bannerwise so, don’t worry about that now.
 Often displayed in ad design.